 - A copy of your visa.

 - Form I-94 (or other documentation showing your dates of arrival or departure).

-- If you are engaged in optional practical training or employment due to severe economic necessity, Form I-766 or Form I-688B.
+- If you are engaged in optional practical training or employment due to severe economic necessity, documentation showing permission to work in the United States.